top of page

 Reviews

-"...
-Very few historical novels have the effect that Tomorrow We Will Know had on me.
-It is rich with diverse characters, has incredible details, and provides a magical experience that we expect from a well-written novel.
-The story delivers a vivid depiction of the fall of Constantinople and the conflict, while also doing justice to Zoe, Constantine, and Justiniani, whom you will discover as you get into the story.
-I love how Sandra Worth explores themes of loyalty, betrayal, and the clash of civilizations between the East and the West and does justice to them all.
+"A magical experience… I love how Sandra Worth explores themes of loyalty, betrayal, and the clash of civilizations between the East and the West and does justice to them all.
 I also love that there is romance, suspense, and constant action that creates an immersive experience unlike any other.
-No historical fiction novel has been successful in holding my attention as this story did.
-It is a history lesson and entertainment all rolled into one."
+No historical fiction novel has been successful in holding my attention as this story did."

 “One of the best historicals that I have ever read… a truly moving story.
 Beginning with Anya Seton’s Katherine years ago, I have preferred to get my history that way first and then go back and read the academic sources.
 Worth brings the characters to life.
 In some instances her description is sheer poetry.
 Months after reading Tomorrow We Will Know, thinking about the story still evokes a strong emotional response.”